embano1/codeconnect-vm-operator/README.md

 # codeconnect-vm-operator
-Toy VM Operator for educational purposes and VMware CodeCon written in Go with kubebuilder
+Toy VM Operator using kubebuilder for educational purposes presented at VMware Code Connect 2020

 # what are we trying to achieve?